emqx/blog/en/202110/mqtt-broker-clustering-part-3-challenges-and-solutions-of-emqx-horizontal-scalability.md

 Let's start with the "embedded" part.
 The most widely used databases like MySQL and Postgres use a client-server model: the database runs in a separate process, oftentimes on a dedicated server, and the business applications interact with it by sending requests over the network or a UNIX domain socket and waiting for replies.
 This model is convenient in many regards, because it allows you to separate the business logic from the storage and manage them separately.
 However, it also has some downsides: interacting with the remote process inevitably adds latency to each request.

 In contrast, embedded databases run in the same process as the business application.
 One notable example of an embedded database is SQLite.
-Mnesia also falls into this category: it runs in the same process as the rest of the EMQ X applications.
+Mnesia also falls into this category: it runs in the same process as the rest of the EMQX applications.
 Reading data from a Mnesia table can be as fast as reading a local variable, so we can read from the database in hot spots without hurting performance.

 ### Distributed

 Previously we mentioned that Mnesia is a distributed database.
 It means the tables are replicated across different physical locations by the network.
 The type of distributed database where nodes don't share any physical resources, like RAM or disk, and coordination is done on the application level is called shared-nothing architecture (SN).
 This approach is often preferred because it doesn't require any specialized hardware and can scale horizontally.

-Mnesia application, running alongside EMQ X, helps to replicate the table updates across all nodes in the cluster over the Erlang distribution protocol.
+Mnesia application, running alongside EMQX, helps to replicate the table updates across all nodes in the cluster over the Erlang distribution protocol.
 It means the business applications can read the updated data locally.
 It also helps with the fault-tolerance: the data is safe, as long as at least one node in the cluster is alive.
-EMQ X relies on this feature to replicate the routing information across the cluster.
+EMQX relies on this feature to replicate the routing information across the cluster.

 ### Transactional

 Mnesia supports [ACID](https://en.wikipedia.org/wiki/ACID) transactions, which is a rather unique feature for an embedded database.
 It means multiple read and update operations can be grouped together.
 A Mnesia transaction is atomic (it must either be complete in its entirety or have no effect whatsoever), consistent (although the guarantees are laxer than in Postgres, for example), isolated (it does not affect other transactions) and durable.
 All these guarantees are preserved across the entire cluster.

-EMQ X uses Mnesia transactions in the places where data consistency is critical.
+EMQX uses Mnesia transactions in the places where data consistency is critical.

 ### NoSQL